Eclextic/Eclextic/README.md

 Thank you for taking the time to read this!

-&emsp;

-IMO no one is truly smart, as to be smart, means to be knowing the bounds of knowledge!
+There can truly be nobody who is smart, as to be smart, means to be knowing the bounds of knowledge!
 Which is why I will always be foolish!

 &emsp;&emsp;&emsp;